openvinotoolkit/model_server/docs/model_server_rest_api_tfs.md

-# RESTful API {#ovms_docs_rest_api}
+# TensorFlow Serving compatible RESTful API {#ovms_docs_rest_api_tfs}

 ## Introduction
-In addition with [gRPC APIs](./model_server_grpc_api.md) OpenVINO&trade; model server also supports RESTful APIs which follows the documentation from [tensorflow serving REST API](https://www.tensorflow.org/tfx/serving/api_rest).
+In addition to [gRPC APIs](./model_server_grpc_api_tfs.md) OpenVINO&trade; model server also supports RESTful APIs which follows the documentation from [tensorflow serving REST API](https://www.tensorflow.org/tfx/serving/api_rest).
 Both row and column formats of the request are implemented in these APIs.
 REST API is recommended when the primary goal is in reducing the number of client-side python dependencies and simpler application code.

 > **Note** : Only numerical data type is supported.